 Under the current tariff structure as of March 2026, small packages from China face one of two duty options.
 Option 1: Standard tariff rates — 10% Section 122 tariff plus any applicable Section 301 tariff (typically 25% for consumer goods), totaling approximately 35% for most products.
 On a $50 item, that means $17.50 in duty.
 Option 2: Flat postal duty of $200 per item, regardless of declared value.
 This option is clearly unfavorable for inexpensive items but can be advantageous for higher-value goods.
 On a $50 item the $200 flat rate equates to 400% — on a $700 item it equals about 29%, potentially better than the ad valorem rate.
 Carriers and postal services generally default to the lower-cost option, but importers should verify which method is being applied.
 Additionally, the standard Merchandise Processing Fee (MPF) of 0.3464% applies to all formal entries.
 Use our tariff calculator to compare the two options for your specific shipment value.

-Does De Minimis Still Apply for Non-China Countries?
+Does De Minimis Still Apply to Other Countries?

 Strategies to Adapt

 For consumers, the most straightforward adaptation is to shift purchases to platforms with US-based fulfillment.
 Amazon, Walmart, and increasingly Shein and Temu now offer listings that ship from domestic warehouses where duties were already paid on bulk imports.
 Prices may be slightly higher per item but you avoid per-package duty surprises and customs delays.
-For small business importers, consider these approaches: consolidate orders into larger bulk shipments to reduce per-unit brokerage costs and negotiate better freight rates; explore alternative sourcing from countries where de minimis still applies — Vietnam, India, and Thailand offer competitive pricing on many consumer product categories; renegotiate supplier terms to account for duty costs by requesting DDP (Delivered Duty Paid) pricing so the supplier handles customs and you get a predictable landed cost; and run the numbers on domestic sourcing or near-shoring to Mexico, where USMCA-qualifying goods enter at 0% reciprocal tariff.
+For small business importers, consider these approaches: consolidate orders into larger bulk shipments to reduce per-unit brokerage costs and amortize duties and fees across more units; compare sourcing by total landed cost across origins (since de minimis no longer favors any country, the differentiators are now the tariff rate, FTA eligibility, and freight — Vietnam, India, and Thailand still offer competitive duty rates on many categories even without a de minimis advantage); renegotiate supplier terms to account for duty costs by requesting DDP (Delivered Duty Paid) pricing so the supplier handles customs and you get a predictable landed cost; and run the numbers on domestic sourcing or near-shoring to Mexico, where USMCA-qualifying goods enter at 0% reciprocal tariff.

 Key Takeaway

-The elimination of the $800 de minimis exemption for Chinese imports is one of the most impactful tariff changes for everyday consumers and small business importers.
-With the de minimis exemption ended, 2026 has brought higher prices on direct-from-China purchases, new customs complexity for small businesses, and a fundamental reshaping of cross-border e-commerce economics.
-The $800 threshold still applies to shipments from other countries — for now — but further restrictions are increasingly likely.
-Use our tariff calculator to estimate your duty costs on any shipment size, and explore our country-specific guides to identify the most cost-effective sourcing alternatives.
+The elimination of the $800 de minimis exemption is one of the most impactful tariff changes for everyday consumers and small business importers.
+It happened in two waves — China and Hong Kong on May 2, 2025, and all other countries on August 29, 2025 — so by 2026 the $800 duty-free threshold no longer applies to any country of origin.
+The result has been higher prices on direct-from-overseas purchases, new customs complexity for small businesses, and a fundamental reshaping of cross-border e-commerce economics.
+Use our tariff calculator to estimate your duty costs on any shipment size, and explore our country-specific guides to identify the most cost-effective sourcing alternatives by total landed cost.

 Calculate Your Import Duty